Home battery costs in Perth: what to expect in 2026

 - A 13.5kWh battery: $130 × 10 = $1,300 (capped at 10kWh)

-The incentive is applied as a point-of-sale discount — the installer claims it on your behalf.
+The incentive is applied as a point-of-sale discount.
+The installer claims it on your behalf.
 You pay the net price.

 DC-coupled vs AC-coupled: does it affect cost?